-There are some fish diseases and infections that can be transmitted from fish, and the water in which they are cultured, to humans.
+There are some fish diseases and infections that can be transmitted from fish, or the water in which they are cultured, to humans.
 Although the infection of humans with fish pathogens is a relatively unusual event, it is a health risk that needs to be recognised by fish farmers and other people who handle and/or consume farmed seafood.

-The incidence of transmission of disease from fish to humans is dependant upon several factors including the type of organism (viral, parasitic or bacterial), the susceptibility of the host (immuno-compromised individuals, presence of open wounds) and environmental factors (quality of the water, depth of penetration of fish spines).
+The incidence of transmission of disease from fish to humans is dependent upon several factors including the type of organism (viral, parasitic or bacterial), the susceptibility of the host (immuno-compromised individuals, presence of open wounds) and environmental factors (quality of the water, depth of penetration of fish spines).

 Serious infection uncommon